Jorge1256/SteamReviewPuller/README.md

 HOW TO USE:

-This script runs utilizes the steamreviews module to pull reviews for multiple games via the steam api, parse the JSON data, then move them to excel.
+This script runs utilizes the steamreviews module to pull Steam reviews for multiple games via the steam api, parse the JSON data, then move them to excel.
 For each game a new sheet is created in the excel sheet.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 There's a few things with this script that need to be adjusted to a particular usecase:
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------